serena0012/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-A program that generates random valid passwords for the program 101-crackme.
+A function that convert a string to an integer.